Matching on Generalized Propensity Scores with Continuous Exposures: Introduction

-The matching estimation, another class of popular causal inference approaches in binary and categorical settings \citep{rosenbaum1983central,yang2016propensity}, has the following attractive features: 1) it is more robust to misspecifications of the GPS model, especially in the presence of extreme values of GPS \citep{waernbaum2012model}; 2) it is completely free of parametric model assumptions of outcome analyses \citep{lu2011optimal,zubizarreta2012using}; and 3) it maintains the unit of analysis intact and thus allows for the transparent assessment of covariate balance, secondary and sensitivity analyses \citep{zubizarreta2012using,rosenbaum2020modern}.
-Yet, the matching estimator has never been extended and implemented in causal inference for continuous exposures.
-Indeed, at present no natural extension of matching exists that accommodates the continuous feature of the exposures.
+Matching methods, another class of popular causal inference approaches in binary and categorical exposure settings \citep{rosenbaum1983central,yang2016propensity}, have the following attractive features: 1) clear separation between the design and the analysis, improving the objectiveness of causal inference \citep{ho2007matching,rubin2008objective}; 2) robustness to model misspecification and/or to the presence of extreme values of the estimated GPS \citep{waernbaum2012model,greifer2021matching}; 3) maintaining the unit of analysis intact and creating an actual matched set, allowing for straightforward assessment of covariate balance and additional sensitivity analyses \citep{zubizarreta2012using,stuart2020commentary}.
+Yet, to our knowledge, matching approaches have not been extended and implemented in causal inference for continuous exposures.

-In our work, we focus on settings for which we have a continuous exposure and propose a novel GPS caliper matching framework that jointly matches on both the estimated GPS and exposure levels to fully adjust for confounding bias.
-Our motivating application is to analyze the causal effects of long-term \PM\ exposure on mortality in a massive observational cohort constructed by all Medicare beneficiaries $(n = 68,503,979)$ in the continental United States (2000--2016).
-Medicare claims data, obtained from the Centers for Medicare and Medicaid Services (CMS), provide a rich data platform to conduct air pollution studies on a national scale \citep{di2017air}.
-Our proposed approach aims at gaining method robustness and interpretability in both the design and analysis stages to credibly assess causal effects in observational studies.